Privacy and data protection policy

 What are your rights?

 You can ask to see all the information that OUPS holds about you online under the "My account" menu item on the website, and via the "Update your preferences" link on our mailings.
-If you find incorrect information you can change it or ask for it to be corrected by contacting our Data Compliance Officer.
+If you find incorrect information you can change it or ask for it to be corrected or deleted by contacting our Data Compliance Officer.

 OUPS is a registered charity (No. 282744) and a member of the Fundraising Preference Service.
 You can choose to register with the FPS to let us know that you do not wish to receive any email, telephone, post and/or text messages from us.